prathampt/calc/README.md

-# calc
+# Calc

-We invite everyone to contribute to this repo...
+## We invite everyone to contribute to this repo...

 Contributors:

 Bhavya Shah

 Pratham Tandale